AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 AD 249 and was succeeded by another disciple of Origen...Dionysius of Alexandria....
 He was an assiduous disciple of Origen, and with his death the halcyon days of the school of Alexandria were now over.
-Dionysius was the last of its great masters.\" It is to be deplored that none of the writings of Dionysius are known to exist.
+Dionysius was the last of its great masters."
+It is to be deplored that none of the writings of Dionysius are known to exist.

 Theophylact, Bishop of Caesarea, expressed the most ardent friendship for Origen, and offered him a refuge in Caesarea, and a position as teacher.
-Firmilian, Bishop of Caesarea in Cappadocia, received Origen during Maximin\'s persecution, and was always a fast friend.
+Firmilian, Bishop of Caesarea in Cappadocia, received Origen during Maximin's persecution, and was always a fast friend.
 The majority of the Palestinian bishops were friendly.
 Jerome mentions Trypho as a disciple of Origen.
 He was author of several commentaries on the Old Testament.
-Hippolytus is spoken of as \"a disciple of Origen and Dionysius of Alexandria, \'the Origen of the West\'\"... attracted to Origen \"by all the affinities of heart and mind.\"
+Hippolytus is spoken of as "a disciple of Origen and Dionysius of Alexandria, 'the Origen of the West'"... attracted to Origen "by all the affinities of heart and mind."

 ## His Universalism Never Condemned.